Oliver's Cornwall

 Return to Top

-A varied garden, much admired by those of my American visitors who have seen it though otherwise generally under-rated.
+A varied garden, much admired by those of my American visitors (when I was still working) though otherwise surprisingly under-rated.
 Within Pine Lodge's thirty acres are formal gardens, herbaceous borders, ferns, shrubs, spring woodland and an attractive new pinetum.
-Statuary is dotted around; one piece give its name to the colourful 'Slave' Garden.
-You will also find several water features - a koi pond with cascades, a water garden, a frog pond, a newt pond, a lake with black swans and bog garden.
-A new Japanese garden already feels surprisingly mature.
-Plants are labelled but not always readably.
-Ray Clemo is a granite fanatic so watch out for unexpected granite features.
-He is also a gentleman: when I visited with four Americans in May 2004, he gave them a personal tour.
-A fine garden with season long interest but sadly under-visited.
+Statuary is dotted around; one piece gives its name to the colourful 'Slave' Garden, another is of a prancing horse, another of a tiny engine house.
+You will also find several water features - a koi pond with cascades, a water garden, a frog pond, a newt pond, a lake with black swans and a bog garden.
+A new Japanese garden feels surprisingly mature.
+Plants are comprehensively labelled but the labels may not always be readable.
+The gardener is Shirly Clemo; husband Ray Clemo is a granite fanatic so watch out for unexpected granite features including massive millstones in the courtyard and a bell turret at one edge of the field.
+Ray is also a gentleman: when I visited with four Americans in May 2004, he gave them a free personal tour.
+This is a fine garden with year-long interest but under-visited.

 A view of the Koi Pool